V1997/Dictionary/README.md

 ## Dictionary API
 ***

-+ Go back to your root directory where dictionary is located.
++ Go back to your root directory where your dictionary folder is located.

 + Just below the dictionary directory just create a folder called directoryAPI.